Skip to main content

 Try not to hide from your bad reviews.
 Likewise, it is not helpful to ignore or even delete negative reviews.

 The most important thing at this point is to read the review.
 Try to understand what exactly happened.
 Still, look at the review objectively and not personally.
-Try to take the customer’s perspective and understand their problem.
-Respond.
+Try to see the unhappy customers perspective and understand their problem.
+Take the time to respond.
 Show the customer that you take the problem seriously.

 Respond to the review in a factual and polite manner.
 Please avoid generic responses at this point.
 These do not seem personal and do not offer the customer a solution.